The Addiction Recovery Journey in 9 Steps

 The specifics of every person’s addiction journey are different, but for most people, the path to recovery follows a similar trajectory: a “bottom” followed by the decision to take action; the initial, often traumatic physical and mental adjustment to life without the substance; the gradual establishment of a “new normal”; and somewhere in there, work on the difficulties that led to addiction in the first place, helping them feel stronger than ever before.

 Remember, everyone’s different—just be honest with yourself about how you’re doing, and use all the recovery tools you find helpful.
 Never be afraid to reach out for help.
+We have admissions navigators available to provide the support and help you need.
+Call 1-888-744-0069Who Answers?.

 #1.
 Admit You Have a Problem